department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 ---
 layout: page-breadcrumbs.html
+title: How to Apply for VR&E | Veterans Affairs
-title: How to Apply for VA Vocational Rehab and Employment
+heading: How to Apply for VA Vocational Rehab and Employment
 display_title: How to Apply
+description: Find out how to apply for VA Vocational Rehabilitation and Employment benefits (sometimes called VA Voc Rehab or Chapter 31 benefits) whether you have a disability rating or not.
+See the step by step process and learn what to expect after you apply.
 order: 3
 template: detail-page
 relatedlinks: